nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. the user requests to <u> list meetings </u>.
+1. The user requests to <u> list meetings </u>.
-2. the user requests to edit a specific meeting using the index, with various optional parameters.
+2. The user requests to edit a specific meeting using the index, with various optional parameters.
 3. FindingbrUdders updates the meeting.

    Use case ends.